 [She wondered] How could I not be able to feel better on my own, like her, like her friends, like normal people?
 So I just kept thinking my sad thoughts — thoughts about dying.”

 Sidibe touches on an extremely important point: while the first step should be telling your loved one, it shouldn’t be the last step.
 The truth is that your mom or dad is probably not a mental health expert.
-And they may not recognize that signs if you’re in danger.
+And they may not recognize those signs if you’re in danger.

 And this is something that “mental health awareness” so often gets wrong.
 Like in the show 13 Reasons Why, in which the lead character Hannah blames her friends and classmates for causing her pain and then for not recognizing the warning signs.
 The truth is, your friends may not be able to recognize signs that you need help.
 And it’s not necessarily their fault.

-Gabby’s story proves why it’s so important that you seek professional help.
+Gaby’s story proves why it’s so important that you seek professional help.
 And we’re so proud of her for telling it.